 The coating itself is clear so it won’t alter the look of your current finish but it will keep it from getting scratched or worn down over time by everyday use.

-Can I use appliance epoxy paint on bathtub?
+Can I use appliance epoxy paint on the bathtub?

 Typically it takes two coats of appliance epoxy paint to completely cover your surface.
 The first coat should be applied with a high-quality foam brush or roller in order to get an even coat across all areas of your surface.